caiannello/WAV2VGM/README.md

-      The usefulness of the training set for this purpose is dubious as best, since the the matches get further refined using a genetic algorithm, which is always fun, so maybe can just trart with random-everything and skip the search step before doing the genetic stuff.
+      The usefulness of the training set for this purpose is dubious as best, since the the matches get further refined using a genetic algorithm, which is always fun, so maybe can just start with random-everything and skip the search step before doing the genetic stuff.

       TODO: Use training set for its actual intended purpose, which is to train an AI!